apache/mxnet/docs/install/osx_setup.md

 $ pip install -e .
 ```

+Note that the `-e` flag is optional.
+It is equivalent to `--editable` and means that if you edit the source files, these changes will be reflected in the package installed.

 ## Install the MXNet Package for R
 You have 2 options:
 1. Building MXNet with the Prebuilt Binary Package